reinhart1010/nix/en/linux/radeontop.md

 ---
 # radeontop

-Show utilisation of AMD GPUs.
+Show utilization of AMD GPUs.
 May require root privileges depending on your system.
 More information: <https://github.com/clbr/radeontop>.

-- Show the utilisation of the default AMD GPU:
+- Show the utilization of the default AMD GPU:

 `radeontop`